jrekier/jrekier.github.io/src/posts/2020-01-06-exponential.md

 When economists talk about growth, they give a number in % *per year* and this is excatly what $\lambda$ stands for.
 However, as we are not used to that sort of vocabulary, we tend to mistake this quantity for the *actual* growth rate $dy/dt$ which measures the increase of a certain amount of currency (or material, or some other thing depending on the problem at hand) with time.
 By going back to Eq. \eqref{eq:dydtexp}, we can appreciate the difference between those two quantities.
 Even when $\lambda$ remains constant, the actual growth rate increases *in proportion to the amout already accumulated*.
 And since this amount increases continuously, accumulation becomes quicker and quicker as time goes by.

-"Why aren't we able to visualise all of this more easily" one might ask.
+"Why aren't we able to visualize all of this more easily?" one might ask.
 We can answer that question by expanding Eq. \eqref{eq:y(t)exp} in series around $t=0$:

 $$